anjanphys/anjanphys.github.io/_pages/about.md

 via solving Einstein's field equation with some exotic or regular matter sources and studies of their different observable properties.

-I completed my M.Sc. at the  Department of Physics, Indian Institute of Technology Kharagpur, where I worked on black hole shadows of static, spherically symmetric and stationary, axisymmetric metrics, which are solutions in some alternative theories of gravity.
+During my masters, I worked on black hole shadows of static, spherically symmetric and stationary, axisymmetric metrics, which are solutions in some alternative theories of gravity.

 I care about promoting open, collaborative, and reproducible science.
 In my free time, you will